SendiAp/Remaining/README.md

-## What did the father tomato say to the baby tomato whilst on a family walk?
-Ketchup.
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.